HEBDEN BRIDGE ARTS

 He can be contacted via: www.zekeclough.co.uk or on twitter @protomurk

-Walkers Are Welcome Hebden Royd partnered with us through ‘Land Marks’ to spotlight our local area and invite EVERYBODY of all ages, novices and professionals alike, to take part in a giant outdoor photo project for Spring 2022 CROSSINGS LAUNCHED ON 1ST MARCH.
+WALKERS ARE WELCOME GROUP OF HEBDEN ROYD partnered with us through ‘Land Marks’ to spotlight our local area and invite everybody of all ages, novices and professionals alike, to take part in a 'Crossings' giant outdoor photo project for Spring 2022.

 Your photos formed part of an exhibition and digital slideshow that was shown in venues across Hebden Royd, and helped us to map our local landscape, celebrating its unique features and the people who are part of it.